 The largest of the Prespa villages, Agios Germanos or Gherman snuggles under the rugged bulk of Mt Varnoundas and is the trademark of the area.
 You’ll find two churches joined together.
 The smaller one dates from the 11th century and is of inestimable value.
 The larger 19th-century church was added to it, drawing inspiration and perhaps a little ethereal energy from its elder partner.

 You’ll discover you had no idea what beans are meant to taste like when you try a bowl of heart-warming bean soup (fasolada) or a plateful of baked giant beans (gigantes) from Prespa.
 They owe their sweetness to the altitude, with the bean fields by the lake at 900m above sea level.

 Rare dwarf cattle

-If you’re lucky, you may catch sight of the herd of dwarf cattle, just one metre tall, grazing freely in the vicinity of Psarades and Agios Achillios island, the only place where they can be found.
+If you’re lucky, you may catch sight of a herd of dwarf cattle, just 1m tall, grazing freely in the vicinity of Psarades and Agios Achillios island, the only place they can be found.
 They are an endangered species.

 Cape Roti, for a ‘supernatural’ view

 Just 20 minutes’ walk from Psarades will get you to this headland at the end of the fjord, where you’ll have the whole of Megali Prespa at your feet.
 It’s a place of extraordinary beauty.